 I used to be an elementary school teacher in a brick and mortar school, but I was never able to travel as much as I wanted to.
 I started reaching out to parents who were interested in having a private tutor for their kids, and that’s how my business was born.

 Now I can travel as much as I want while earning a stable income online.
+All I need is my handy portable office setup that all fits into a small backpack.

 The best part is, anyone who is good with kids and loves teaching can do it too.